DappCoderr/Cadence-fun-frontend/public/modules/Module 2/Lesson 11.md

 ---
-title: Lesson 11 - Creating Knight
+Lesson 11 - Creating Knight
 ---

 Let's create our first Knight using the createKnight function we defined earlier.